yarrumevets/digiful-customer/README.md

-# 🛍️ shopifydd
+# 🛍️ Dijiful-Customer

-- Shopify digital products fulfillment app
+- Customer digital product fulfillment side of the Digiful Shopify app.

 ## Table of Contents